aazis777/cwaifu/README.md

 ```

 ### Final Touch
-Thanks for visiting this repo, hope you have a great day.
+Thanks for visiting this repo, this is just a recreational project don't take it seriously.
+Hope you have a great day.